 Lot improvements planned:

-- Once the master plan is approved, planning will begin on new lots and decks.
+- Once the master plan is approved, planning has begun on new lots and decks.

 The Master Plan may reduce parking availability on core campus to produce a safer and more pedestrian corridor from Rivers to Mendenhall.
 The current proposal eliminates 200 to 300 spaces.
 The master plan is not complete, but potential parking projects for the future may include: